unendin/Trump_Campaign_Corpus/README.md

 | text_filename | Recorded in json for cross-referencing | No |
 | doc | Array of speaking turns, each containing person and array of paragraphs consistent of text or transcription notes with with | No |

+## Sources and copyright

+The vast majority of transcripts come from media sites, particularly CNN and Fox.
+Statements and prepared speeches are from donaldjtrump.com or its Internet Archive versions.
+The rest we've scoured from the likes of the WikiLeaks DNC email archive (ironically) and whatthefolly.com.
+Finally, in a handful of cases — the three Bannon interviews, Rochester rally, etc. — we've created the transcripts.

+In sum, this is copyrighted material and with no specially permitted use.
+Please use it solely for public-interested research.
+Hooray!